hall757/aerohacking/README.md

 ## Upgrading the firmware

 [Extreme Networks](https://www.extremenetworks.com/) do not make the firmware images available to the general public.
 You need to be a customer with a support contract before you can download them from the support portal.
 You can sign up for a [trial of their cloud based management console](https://www.extremenetworks.com/cloud-networking/).
 Even with that, you cannot get the images.
 You can only connect a device to the cloud and tell the console to upgrade the firmware.
 The console tells the AP to do an upgrade and the AP downloads the image directly from a password protected location.
+This still works as of Mar 3, 2025.
 I won't go into all the details, but here is a hint.

 ```bash
 # Sign up for trial, setup squid to to handle transparent SSL and log all headers.